Skip to content

 How to Approach Bargaining

-Shopping in Saudi Arabia can range from sleek malls with fixed prices to traditional markets where bargaining is an expected part of the experience.
+Shopping in Saudi can range from sleek malls with fixed prices to traditional markets where bargaining is an expected part of the experience.
 Always be polite and keep things friendly–you’ll easily find better deals when negotiating with a smile.

 911